 Why Should You Climb with Team Kilimanjaro?

-We will never actually publish stats because doing so places a dangerous burden on a climber, and more dangerously still, on the guide.
+The reason it is very unlikely that we will ever actually publish stats is because doing so places a dangerous burden on a climber, and more dangerously still, on the guide.
 If a guide knows that his boss uses success rates as a marketing tool, he will be apprehensive about returning from the mountain with anything less than a summit.
 Putting pressure on a guide to get his climbers to the summit by hook or by crook is understandably very dangerous as he will have to subvert his natural protective instincts to the demands of his office, which is obviously something that Team Kilimanjaro would never allow.

-Yes, but it wouldn’t be very objective of me to put you in touch with people that I know are only going to say nice things about us.
-If you Google ‘Team Kilimanjaro” however you will have direct uncensored access to some feedback that is totally out of my control.
+Yes, plenty!
+But it wouldn’t be very objective of us to put you in touch with people that we know are only going to say nice things about us.
+If you visit the following resources you will have direct uncensored access to feedback from more than 200 of our expeditions, feedback that is totally outside our control or ability to edit!